amolgorithm/delta-calc/README.md

 The recommended operating systems are Windows, macOS and Linux, as they are most compatible with the Tkinter framework.
 See more info [here](https://en.wikipedia.org/wiki/Tkinter#:~:text=Tkinter%20is%20included%20with%20standard,and%20macOS%20installs%20of%20Python.).
 <br>

-After downloading zip file and extracting:
+**NOTE: After downloading and extracting the zip file, rename the folder to "DeltaCalc"** After downloading zip file and extracting:
 ```C:\...\>python DeltaCalc```
 <br>